Invisible link to canonical for Microformats

 • starting_agents: the number of agents that will be created at the beginning of the simulation by the YClient;

-• new_agents_per_iteration: the number of agents that will be created during each day of the simulation;
+• percentage_new_agents_iteration: the percentage of new agents (w.r.t, to daily active ones) that will be created during each day of the simulation;

 • hourly_activity: a dictionary that specifies the hourly activity of the agents.